 Cherríe Moraga (www.cherriemoraga.com) is a co-editor of This Bridge Called My Back: Writings by Radical Women of Color, republished in a new edition by SUNY Press in 2015.
 As a political and literary essayist, she has published several collections of writings, including A Xicana Codex of Changing Consciousness—Writings 2000-2010.
 Moraga is the recipient of the United States Artist Rockefeller Fellowship for Literature, the American Studies Association Lifetime Achievement Award, and the Lambda Foundation’s “Pioneer” award, among many other honors.

-Her most recently premiered play, New Fire: To Put Things Right Again, which she also directed, opened at Brava Theater Center in San Francisco in 2012.
-A collaboration with visual artist, Celia Herrera Rodríguez, over three thousand people witnessed the work.
-In 2017, Moraga will premiere a new work, the award winning The Mathematics of Love, a theatrical conversation with her forthcoming literary memoir, The Native Country of a Heart—A Geography of Desire.
+In 2012 Moraga’s play New Fire: To Put Things Right Again, which she also directed, opened at Brava Theater Center in San Francisco.
+A collaboration with visual artist Celia Herrera Rodríguez, over three thousand people witnessed the work.
+This summer, Moraga premieres a new work, the award winning The Mathematics of Love, a theatrical conversation with her forthcoming literary memoir, The Native Country of a Heart—A Geography of Desire.